 For transient (non-degree seeking) students, a limited number of transient student scholarships are available to help with tuition costs.
 You can complete the transient student scholarship information with your online application by May 20, 2019.

 Yes, the payment plan is available in the summer IF you are enrolled for both six-week summer sessions.

-Yes, but you must apply.
-Campus housing is available to Emory and transient students enrolled in either Maymester or the six-week summer sessions.
+Yes, but you must apply for summer housing.
+Campus housing is available to Emory, Oxford, and transient students enrolled in either Maymester or the six-week summer sessions.
 Students live on the Clairmont campus during the summer.
 For more information and to request summer housing , please review the Housing web site at www.emory.edu/HOUSING.

 Students may enroll in ONE Maymester course offering.
 Students may register for up to ten (10) hours in each six-week session.
 You must obtain permission from your class dean (Office for Undergraduate Education, 300 White Hall) if you wish to take more than 10 hours in a six-week session.

 Emory students may enroll in a summer school course (on OPUS) beginning Februray 8, 2019.
 If you do not register on OPUS, you may register in person on May 20 (also the first day of class) for first session and July 1 (also the first day of class) for second session.
 Registration is held in the Office of the Registrar (101 B. Jones Center), 9:00 a.m. - 3:30 p.m.

 What if I enroll in a summer school course on OPUS and then decide not to attend the summer session?

 Summer tuition and fees must be paid by May 24, 2019 to avoid cancellation.
 Students who register in person on May 20 or July 1 must pay their tuition and fees at registration.
 Please refer to the Student Financial Services web site for deadlines, policy information, and refund schedule (be sure to click on the withdrawal schedule tab).

 Emory College of Arts and Sciences